arnodel/golua/quotas.md

 - `ctx.flags` returns a string describing the flags that any code running in this context has to comply with.
 Those flags are `"memsafe"`, `"cpusafe"`, `"timesafe"` and `"iosafe"` currently.
+- `ctx.due` returns true if any of the context's soft limits have been exhausted.

+Additionally there are two methods that allow mutation of the context.

+- `ctx:killnow()` updates the context's state so that its hard limits are considered exhausted.
+The effect on a running context will be to be terminated immediately.
+- `ctx:stopnow()` update the context's state so that its soft limits are considered exhausted.
+The effect is that `ctx.due` returns true.

 #### `runtime.callcontext(ctxdef, f, [arg1, ...])`